 4. The sister storyline

 Incest is never a pleasant topic, and even though nothing actually happens sexually between Tony and his sister Gina, it still raises some controversy.
 It also adds further to the already unpleasant vibe that the movie creates.
-Tony’s sickening jealousy at every man that even looks at his sister, let alone touches her, leads to aggression and eventually the murder on his best friend Manny.
-One of the most difficult to watch parts of the movie, involves Gina walking into Tony’s study, undressed, asking him to fuck her while shooting at him.
+Tony’s sickening jealousy of every man who even looks at his sister, let alone touches her, leads to aggression and eventually the murder on his best friend Manny.
+One of the hardest parts to watch involves Gina walking into Tony’s study, undressed, asking him to fuck her while shooting at him.